 - Member for

 Each month, Ellsworth High School staff nominates students they feel are worthy of Student of the Month accolades.
-The following students were honored in December.
-Freshmen Victoria Lynner was nominated by Mr. Casper in social studies.
-Victoria is a hard-working student who is motivated to do well, always.
-Peter Olson was nominated by Mr. Casper in social studies.
-Peter is an awesome student who is motivated to achieve success on every task.
+The following students were honored in January.
+Freshmen Hannah Hinrichs was nominated by Mr. Kowalchyk in Science.
+He said "Hannah is a hard worker and persistent in her preparation towards excellence for class."
+Jack Olson was nominated by Mr. Williams in English.
+He said "Jack is a hard worker and always strives to do better."
 Sophomores

 Prescott High School sophomore Faith Stiles is the March 14 Prescott Kiwanis Student of the Week.
 She was nominated by social studies teacher Mandy Bernick, who said "Faith is a responsible and friendly student every day of class.
 She works hard inside and outside of class in United State history."
 Stiles is the daughter of Jerry Stiles and Lisa Stiles.
 The honor roll student is a member of the Scrub and Pre-Med clubs and the basketball and softball teams.
 She enjoys photography and babysitting.
 She plans to attend college and pursue a career in physical therapy.